Maxthon: Version 6.x

 Maxthon 6 (MX6) was released on 30 November 2020, with regular beta updates since.
 It claims to be the default browser for 670 million users.
 Some Maxthon 5 features are not (yet) supported.
 The browser has an emphasis on blockchain technologies, and offers 64-bit and 32-bit versions on Windows, as well as iOS, Android and portable versions.

-With the official release of Version 6.1.0.2000 Maxthon moved to a Chromium base, no longer using the dual Trident and WebKit rendering engines.
+With the official release of Version 6.1.0.2000 Maxthon moved to a Chromium base, but still support the dual Trident and Blink rendering engines.

 For Mac

 In July 2012, Maxthon Cloud Browser for macOS was released.
 It allows Mac users with a Maxthon Passport account to keep all user data in sync across different devices and operating systems.
 New features include: